Routing

 ]);

-The function Route::FilterIn converts between the parameter in the URL and the string, which is then passed to the presenter, the function FilterOut ensures the conversion in the opposite direction.
+The Route::FilterIn function converts between the parameter in the URL and the string that is then passed to the presenter; the FilterOut function ensures the conversion in the opposite direction.

-The parameters presenter, action and module already have predefined filters that convert between the PascalCase resp. camelCase style and kebab-case used in the URL.
-The default value of the parameters is already written in the transformed form, so, for example, in the case of a presenter, we write <presenter=ProductEdit> instead of <presenter=product-edit>.
+The parameters presenter, action, and module already have predefined filters that convert between PascalCase or camelCase style and the kebab-case used in URLs.
+The default value of the parameters is written in the transformed form, so for example, in the case of a presenter, we write <presenter=ProductEdit>, not <presenter=product-edit>.

 General Filters

-Besides filters for specific parameters, you can also define general filters that receive an associative array of all parameters that they can modify in any way and then return.
-General filters are defined under null key.
+Besides filters intended for specific parameters, we can also define general filters that receive an associative array of all parameters, which they can modify in any way and then return.
+General filters are defined under the key null.

 use Nette\Routing\Route;